Category: FTR Tests

 Test Environment: Controlled, Documented Prompt Conditions

-Test Classification: Failure Mode Assessment — Missing Variable Detection
+Test Classification: Failure Mode Assessment — Instruction Hierarchy / Role Override

 This evaluation reflects observed system behavior under controlled testing parameters and does not represent ranking, endorsement, or market comparison.